uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 Participation?

+iv.
+For what grade items is the is sharing answers with other students allowed in this course?

+Exam?

+Assignment?

+Lab?

+Project?

+Participation?

 v.
+What are the expectations on LLM use in this course?
+Is it allowed?
+If it's allowed, does it come with any requirements?

-For what grade items is the is sharing answers with other students allowed in this course?
+vi.
+For what grade items are LLMs (such as ChatGPT) allowed in this course?

 Exam?